Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.

 ### Hail of Thorns

 *1st-level Conjuration*

-**Casting Time:** :rsc-bonus-action: **Bonus Action**
+**Casting Time:** :rsc-bonus-action: **Bonus Action**, which you take immediately after hitting a creature with a Ranged weapon
 **Range:** Self
 **Components:** V
 **Duration:** Concentration, up to 1 minute

-The next time you hit a creature with a ranged weapon attack before the spell ends, this spell creates a rain of thorns that sprouts from your ranged weapon or ammunition.
-In addition to the normal effect of the attack, the target of the attack and each creature within 5 feet of it must make a Dexterity :d20-save: **Saving Throw**.
-A creature takes 1d10 piercing damage on a failed save, or half as much damage on a successful one.
+As you hit the creature, this spell creates a rain of thorns that sprouts from your Ranged weapon or ammunition.
+The target of the attack and each creature within 5 feet of it make a Dexterity saving throw, taking 1d10 Piercing damage on a failed save or half as much damage on a successful one.

 ***Using a Higher-Level Spell Slot.*** If you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st (to a maximum of 6d10).

 ### Healing Word

-*1st-level Evocation*
+*1st-level Abjuration*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**
 **Range:** 60 feet
 **Components:** V
 **Duration:** Instantaneous

-A creature of your choice that you can see within range regains Hit Points equal to 1d4 + your spellcasting ability modifier.
-This spell has no effect on undead or constructs.
+A creature of your choice that you can see within range regains Hit Points equal to 2d4 plus your spellcasting ability modifier.
+This spell has no effect on Constructs or Undead.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st.
+***Using a Higher-Level Spell Slot.*** When you cast this spell using a spell slot of level 2 or higher, the healing increases by 2d4 for each slot level above 1.

 ### Hellish Rebuke

 *1st-level Evocation*

 **Casting Time:** :rsc-reaction: **Reaction**, which you take in response to being damaged by a creature within 60 feet of you that you can see